thomasabraham/go99/README.md

 ### 3. Write a function that returns the K th element of a list.
 P03.go contains a solution based on slice in go

+### 4. Write a function that counts the number of elements in a list.
+P04.go contains a solution based on slice in go